+Support for Proposal 4B

+An implementer proposed these criteria based on the types of customers and projects served in the programs, as well as feedback from T2WG participants.
+The implementer described that the energy thresholds for customers are based on the size of projects that can occur at those customers’ facilities.
+For example, a customer that consumes 1.5 million kWh annually can complete an EE project that saves 75,000 kWh or 100,000 kWh per year (5% to 7% savings).
+A project of this size corresponds to a ratepayer-funded incentive of $6,000 to $8,000 (at eight cents per kWh) and should be eligible for the simplified POE approach.
+Any energy thresholds lower than those presented in Proposal 4B would limit to smaller projects.

-A stakeholder proposed these criteria based on the types of customers and projects served in the programs and feedback from T2WG participants.
-The proposal provides distinct qualifying criteria for commercial and industrial customers and offers multiple qualification pathways.
+The proposal also provides distinct qualifying criteria for commercial and industrial customers and offers multiple qualification pathways.
 For example, a customer may qualify by meeting the “Low Energy User” criteria or the “Facility Size” criteria but is not required to meet both.

+Opposition to Proposal 4B

-CPUC staff opposed the energy thresholds in Proposal 4B as too high and requested stakeholders provided evidence to support the proposal for these higher energy thresholds.
+CPUC staff opposed the energy thresholds in Proposal 4B as too high (i.e., allowing too many customers to qualify) and requested stakeholders provide evidence to support the proposal for these higher energy thresholds.

 Proposal 4C – T2WG Hybrid Definition